nicholaswmin/fsm/README.md

 *declaratively*, in a structured and concise manner that even a 5-year old can understand.

-By definition, state machines can only exist in *one, always-valid*[^1] state at any  given time, which renders them inherently safe, by-design.
+Additionally, state machines can only exist in *one, always-valid* state at any given time, which renders them inherently safe, by design.[^1]

-This implementation:

-- is remarkably small. `~ 850 bytes`, zero dependencies & a minimal API.
+This implementation is remarkably small, extremely simple and robust.
-  It does one thing, one thing only & does it well.
+Does one thing, one thing only & does it well.
-- has strict validations & a comprehensive test-suite.
-- allows synchronous & asynchronous transitions.

-Used in production at [Bitpaper][profs], open-sourced here.
+Used in production at [Bitpaper][profs].

 ## Install

+`~ 850 bytes`, no dependencies

 ```bash
 npm i @nicholaswmin/fsm